 Your eye’s prescription is not the sole indicator as to whether you are eligible for LASIK.
 Generally, the following factors also need careful consideration before surgery:

-- Thickness of cornea.
-Performing laser vision correction on a cornea that is too thin or has extremely irregular and misshapen surface (keratoconus) could compromise outcomes and possibly result in vision deterioration.
+- The thickness of cornea.
+Performing laser vision correction on a cornea that is too thin or has an extremely irregular and misshapen surface (keratoconus) could compromise outcomes and possibly result in vision deterioration.

 - Pupil size.
 LASIK done on pupils that are unusually large could increase your risk of side effects such as glares and halos.

 - Stability of prescription.
 Your prescription should be stable for at least 12 months before the procedure.
 For this reason, teens and younger folks are not good LASIK candidates until their eyes have “settled down” into a stable prescription.

 - Overall eye health.
 You don’t suffer from dry eye syndrome, cataracts, or glaucoma.